MNour10/COLLABORATION_AND_COMPETITION_TENNIS_Unity_ENVI/README.md

 3. Run Tennis.ipynb and read the report

+4. the best achieved weights have been saved in the .pth files

 ### Instructions

 Follow the instructions in `Tennis.ipynb` to get started with training your own agent!